jeffhandley/react-composite-pages/docs/usage-with-redux.md

 # Usage With Redux

-React-Composition allows you to very easily compose Redux-driven components into pages.
+React-Composite-Pages allows you to very easily compose Redux-driven components into pages.
 Beyond the Hello World example, only a few additions need to be made.

 1. Introduce your reducers and action creators
 1. Introduce a Container component that wraps Redux around your Presentational component